 This powerful variant shifts the deck's strategic focus from explosive combo plays to a more methodical, control-oriented game plan.
 By integrating the "Primite" engine, the deck aims to out-resource the opponent over several turns with recursive threats and layered trap-based interruptions.

 This build is less focused on a single, overwhelming Turn 1 board and more on winning a longer, interactive duel.
 Cards like Primite Dragon Ether Beryl and the powerful trap Primite Drillbeam provide additional consistency, resource loops, and potent disruptions that complement the core Blue-Eyes strategy.
+Because these cards have inherent Special Summon conditions, they completely avoid the Normal Summon bottlenecks that plague older support cards like Chronicle Sorceress.

 While the Blue-Eyes core remains untouched, the archetype's The deck has moderate support reliance, with key consistency cards like Sage with Eyes of Blue and The White Stone of Ancients being important but not irreplaceable. means restrictions on generic support cards do have an impact.